One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Christmas at Battersea Power Station, London, England, UK

-There are dozens of ways to experience BPS.
-Curious visitors are invited to join a guided tour (ticket required), take Lift 109 to the top of one of the old chimneys (ticket required) or learn about the history of the plant at the Power of Place Exhibition (free).
-Those looking for a simple and fun activity can play ping pong at Bounce or putt putt at Birdies.
+You can take Lift 109 to the top of one of the old chimneys or learn about the history at the Power of Place Exhibition.
+For simple fun, play ping pong at Bounce or putt putt at Birdies!

-For dinner, sit down to a divine feast of Indian fare at renowned Dishoom.
-One of the newest installments of the uber-popular chain, the restaurant seeks to transport diners to 1950s Bombay with spicy and flavorful food (try the House Black Daal).
-Alternatively, sample international street food at the Arcade Food Hall.
+For dinner, sit down to a divine feast of Indian fare at Dishoom.
+One of the newest installments of the uber-popular chain, they transport diners to 1950s Bombay with spicy and flavorful food.
+(Try the House Black Daal.)

 Top Tip for Day 3